 to learn about Canada's leadership in sectors including technology, agribusiness, natural resources and more.

-Canada's largest combined life sciences sector employs 36,000 people, and is home to 50 companies, 37 research institutes and nine teaching hospitals.
+Canada’s largest combined life sciences center employs 36,000 people, and is home to more than half of the top 100 life sciences companies in the world, 37 research institutes and nine teaching hospitals.
 Renowned for its innovation in genomics, healthcare-related AI, neuroscience and regenerative medicine, Toronto benefits from $1 billion spent each year on public and private research carried out in the Discovery District, Canada's largest concentration of hospitals, research institutes, business incubators, and venture capital organizations.

 "Toronto is the most diverse city on the planet," says Dr. Milos R. Popovic, director of research at the Toronto Rehabilitation Institute at the University Health Network and chair of RehabWeek 2019.
 "This diversity of thought, ideas and culture has enabled us to become a leader in the technology field and in medical research."

 Planners can tap Toronto's five universities and six colleges for speakers, in addition to leveraging the Global Alliance for Genomics and Health, an international non-profit bringing together 600-plus leading research and life sciences organizations to securely share genomic and health-centric data.

 “We wanted to emphasize the translational stage of stem cell biology at the meeting, and chose the perfect venue: Toronto really embraces diversity and innovation."

 —Robert Deans, PhD, member of the Toronto Organizing Committee for the International Symposium of The International Society for Stem Cell Research